rguides

-How to calculate a rolling mean in R
+How to Calculate Rolling Means in R

 library(dplyr)